WD16: Instruction set

 Most of the WD16 instructions operate on bytes and words.
 Bytes are specified by a register number—identifying the register's low-order byte—or by a memory location.
 Words are specified by a register number or by the memory location of the low-order byte, which must be an even number.
-In the lists in the following sections, the letter B is appended to the instruction symbol to specify a byte operation, for example, MOV becomes MOVB.
 All opcodes and addresses are expressed in hexadecimal.

 Double-operand instructions

 The high-order four bits specify the operation to be performed.
 Two groups of six bits specify the source operand addressing mode and the destination operand addressing mode, as defined above.
+This group of instructions takes up 75% of available opcodes.

 Some two-operand instructions utilize an addressing mode for one operand and a register for the second operand:

 The high-order seven bits specify the operation to be performed, six bits specify the operand addressing mode and three bits specify a register or register pair.
 Where a register pair is used (written below as "Reg+1:Reg") Reg contains the low-order portion of the operand.
 The next higher numbered register contains the high-order portion of the operand (or the remainder).